CobaltWolf/Bluedog-Design-Bureau/Gamedata/SimpleAdjustableFairings/README.md

 ## Changelog

+### v1.10.1

+* Fix transparency not being set correctly on disabled objects (which might become enabled by switching)
+* Fix fairing parts not re-initializing when new data is pushed by another module before the fairing is built

 ### v1.10.0

 * Don't modify drag cubes/FAR/colliders if deployed (fixes an exception when loading a craft with a deployed fairing)